Thenlie/mdnman/lib/css/css_transitions/using_css_transitions/index.md

 The Web author can define which property has to be animated and in which way.
 This allows the creation of complex transitions.
 However, some properties are [not animatable](/en-US/docs/Web/CSS/CSS_animated_properties) as it doesn't make sense to animate them.

+> [!NOTE]
-> **Note:** The `auto` value is often a very complex case.
+> The `auto` value is often a very complex case.
 The specification recommends not animating from and to `auto`.
 Some user agents, like those based on Gecko, implement this requirement and others, like those based on WebKit, are less strict.
 Using animations with `auto` may lead to unpredictable results, depending on the browser and its version, and should be avoided.

 ## Defining transitions